ab91/cross-platform-best-practices-java/README.md

     mvn clean install -Dregion=eu -DtestngXmlFile=myDemoTests.xml
 > NOTE: Make sure you are in the folder `cucumber-testng-examples` when you execute these commands

-I created two xml files.
+I created two xml files. <br />
 [myDemoTests.xml](https://github.com/eyaly/cross-platform-best-practices-java/blob/main/cucumber-testng-examples/src/test/resources/config/myDemoTests.xml) - The parallel execution is done for each platform.
-So the tests for Chrome and Firefox will run in parallel but all the feature files for each platform will run sequentially.
+So the tests for Chrome and Firefox will run in parallel but all the feature files for each platform will run sequentially. <br />
 [myDemoParallelTests.xml](https://github.com/eyaly/cross-platform-best-practices-java/blob/main/cucumber-testng-examples/src/test/resources/config/myDemoParallelTests.xml) - The parallel execution is done for each platform.
-So the tests for Chrome and Firefox will run in parallel and also the feature files for each platform will run in parallel.
+So the tests for Chrome and Firefox will run in parallel and also the feature files for each platform will run in parallel.<br />
 Running the myDemoParallelTests.xml file:

     // If using the US DC